Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 > **Disclaimer** This analysis of Elon Musk's Enneagram type is speculative, based on publicly available information, and may not reflect Elon's personality type.

+<p class="firstLetter">Elon Musk: The name conjures images of rockets soaring to Mars, electric cars silently zipping down highways, and audacious tweets that shake the stock market.</p>

-<p class="firstLetter"> What makes Elon Musk tick?</p>
+What makes Elon Musk tick?

-What is behind the eyes of the guy behind Tesla, SpaceX, and PayPal?
-Here, we dive deep into Elon's mind, exploring his personality through the lens of the Enneagram.
-Elon resembles the personality of the Enneagram type 5- "the Observer" or "the Investigator."
+What is behind the larger-than-life persona besides a complex mind, an insatiable curiosity and a desire to understand the universe?
+Today, we're peeling back the layers of the enigma that is Elon Musk, exploring the inner workings of his personality through the lens of the Enneagram.

 <details>
 <summary class="accordion">TL;DR: Why Elon Musk is an Enneagram type 5</summary>